jensschnitzler/Room-For-Advancement/index.md

 - "The Lost Art of Leisure"
 - maybe if I work hard enough, I can be a winner
 - I thought there was a way of winning the game. every aspect of life is suffering. kill expectations.
-*Workism in Graphic Design*
-- Hard/Long Work - Precarious Salary - Promise of Immaterial Achievement/Reward
-*Do Graphic Designers actively reflect on their exploitative, precarious and illusive work situation?*
 - an Berufsverbände und Branchen-Publikationen herantreten und Informationen zur kritischen Auseinandersetzung mit Arbeitskultur sammeln